+www.floydcountytimes.com

 "The BEST source for local and regional society news"

+FLOYD COUNT

+CAR TALK:

 Email: features@floydcountytimes.com

 This Town, That World

-Editor's Note: For years, Floyd County Times founder and for-mer publisher Norman Allen wrote a weekly collism that looked at Floyd County through his eyes.
-His collisms are being reprinted due to request.
+Editor's Note: For years, Floyd County Times founder and former publisher Norman Allen wrote a weekly column that looked at Floyd County through his eyes.
+His columns are being reprinted due to request.

 IN CASE OF EMERGENCY

-If a newspaper item sent me has

-the teentiest bit of truth about it, a

-teacher of a fourth-grade room in

-Edmonds, Wash., has a whole passel

-of potential medical savants on her

-hands.
-She listed these answers

-given by her pupils to a first-aid quiz.
+If a newspaper item sent me has the teeniest bit of truth about it, a teacher of a fourth-grade room in Edmonds, Wash., has a whole passel of potential medical savants on her hands.
+She listed these answers given by her pupils to a first-aid quiz:

-For head colds: "Use an agonizer

-to spray the nose until it drops in the
+For head colds: "Use an agonizer to spray the nose until it drops in the throat.'

-throat."
-IN CASE OF EMERGENCY

-For nose bleed: "Put the nose lower than the body."
-For snakebite: "Bleed the wound and rape the victim in a blanket for shock."
+For nose bleed: "Put the nose lower than the body.

+For snakebite: "Bleed the wound and rape the victim in a blanket for shock.

-For fractures: 'To see if the limb is broken, wiggle it gently back and forth."
+For fractures: "To see if the limb is broken, wiggle it gently back and forth.

 For fainting: "Rub the person's chest, or if it is a lady, rub her arm above the hand."
-For asphyxiation: "Apply artificial respiration until the victim's dead."
+For asphyxiation: "Apply artificial respiration until the victim's dead.'
 WHY?

-I can threaten to go on a fishing tip of a few miles, and the weather threatens, and will make good on its threats, and will make good on its threat, if I defy it.
-But Frank Harmon can go all the way to Toledo Bend, over next to Texas, and they can have tornadoes in South Carolina, Georgia, and Virginia, and he encounters only great weather...Why the difference?
+I can threaten to go on a fishing trip of a few miles, and the weather threatens, and will make good on its threat, if I defy it.
+But Frank Harmon can go all the way to Toledo Bend, over next to Texas, and they can have tornadoes in South Carolina, Georgia, and Virginia, and he encounters only great weather ...
+Why the difference?
 IN COMPLETE AGREEMENT